-Candidate:

-I do, by God's enabling grace, with the help of this community.

-4. Will you accept and endeavor to live in harmony with the foundational principles of the Free Methodist Church, including the Articles of Religion, the Membership Covenant and the goals for Christian conduct, and be guided by the leadership structures of the Free Methodist Church?

-Candidate:
+Candidate: I do.

-I will do so, trusting God's power to help me.

-5. As a follower of Jesus Christ, will you partner with our faith community and the Free Methodist movement as we actively participate in the mission of God in this world; and will you joyfully join us in giving sacrificially of your time, talents and resources to help carry out that mission?
+- Pastor: 3.
+Do you intend by God's grace, to be like Jesus in heart and life, to be fully open to the cleansing and empowering activity of the Holy Spirit, and to be guided by the Scriptures, and by the nurture and fellowship of this faith community? - Candidate: I do, by God's enabling grace, with the help of this community. - Pastor: 4.
+Will you accept and endeavor to live in harmony with the foundational principles of the Free Methodist Church, including the Articles of Religion, the Membership Covenant and the goals for Christian conduct, and be guided by the leadership structures of the Free Methodist Church? - Candidate: I will do so, trusting God's power to help me. - Pastor: 5.
+As a follower of Jesus Christ, will you partner with our faith community and the Free Methodist movement as we actively participate in the mission of God in this world; and will you joyfully join us in giving sacrificially of your time, talents and resources to help carry out that mission?